nemild/cli_for_full_stack/README.md

 -u | user
--h | pretty format the size (from bytes to mb/kb/etc), if using this when sorting, use sort -h (only non-Mac) --color | use color ls -- -l | the double hyphen indicates that everything afterward should be considered an argument, not an option
+-h | pretty format the size (from bytes to mb/kb/etc), if using this when sorting, use sort -h (only non-Mac) --color | use color ls -- -l | the double hyphen indicates that everything afterward should be considered an argument, not an option (the 'l' is not considered a command line flag, but an argument)

 #### alias: Create a command alias
 ```bash